 - Threatening others

-If their anger and obsessive thoughts continue, you can expect to see an outburst with:
+If their anger and obsessive thoughts continue, you can expect to see an outburst with the following:

 - Crying and shouting